Desmos Devices for Exams

 Preparing the Exam for Students to Use a Device

-2. Desmos can plot the solutions \(x\) to an equation implicitly defined in terms of \(x.\) This can be used to answer any solve this equation for \(x\) question up to a few decimals of accuracy just by entering the equation into Desmos.
+2. Desmos will plot the value(s) of \(x\) determined implicitly by a single-variable equation of \(x.\) This can be used to answer any solve this equation for \(x\) question with high decimal precision just by entering the equation literally into Desmos.
 Consider asking for an exact value (not decimal approximation) or asking to demonstrate how to calculate the value.
 Using a variable other than \(x\) may prevent students from discovering this feature.

 Preparing the Students to Use a Device on an Exam

-2. Do a class demonstration of Desmos’ features.
+2. Schedule a class demonstration of Desmos’ features.
 E.g. panning and pinching the viewport, manually changing the viewport (wrench icon), storing values to variables, defining and evaluating functions, built-in functions (e.g. sqrt and log), adding a table, adding a column for function outputs to a table, adding a regression formula from a table setting the regression formula as the formula for a function, etc. Show the students the documentation for Desmos under the (?) help icon.

 Preparing the Device for Students to Use on an Exam